tuethu/IBM-Data-Science-Course/Course 9_Machine Learning with Python/Module 5_Evaluating and Validating Machine Learning Models/Readme.md

    -A data analyst has interpreted a model’s feature importance without considering its relationship with input variables.
 What mistake could this lead to?<br/>
 Overlooking correlated features in importance scores<br/>
 (Correlations between features can cause the model to assign a shared importance to those features.
 Ignoring their redundancy may lead to incomplete or incorrect conclusions about their significance.

+   -A machine learning engineer selected hyperparameters based on performance on the test set.
+What risk does this introduce?<br/>
+Data snooping<br/>
+(When you choose hyperparameters based on test‑set performance, the test set is no longer a true “unseen” dataset.
+You’ve indirectly learned from it, even if you didn’t retrain on it.
+This contaminates the evaluation process and leads to:
+Data snooping (data leakage) → the model has indirectly “peeked” at the test set Overly optimistic performance estimates
+A test set that no longer reflects real‑world generalization)

 ![Cross-validation algorithm](https://github.com/tuethu/IBM-Data-Science-Course/blob/main/Course%209_Machine%20Learning%20with%20Python/Media/Cross-validation%20algorithm.png)